zbtolon/get-support/howtogetsupport.md

 # Getting support
 {: #getting-customer-support}

 If you experience problems with {{site.data.keyword.Bluemix}}, you have several options to get help with determining the cause of the problem and finding a solution.
-If you're logged in, you can go directly to the [Support center](https://{DomainName}/unifiedsupport/supportcenter) to review recommended topics, popular FAQs, open or manage a support case, or search community content.
+If you're logged in, you can go directly to the [Support center](https://{DomainName}/unifiedsupport/supportcenter) to review recommended topics, Featured FAQs, open or manage a support case, or search community content.
 {:shortdesc}

 All {{site.data.keyword.Bluemix_notm}} customers are provided with free technical support through communities and blogs.
 The types of support that are available, and when they're available, depend on the support level of the account.
 Your support plan also determines the severity that you can assign to support cases.
 For more information, see [Case severity and response time](/docs/get-support?topic=get-support-support-case-severity#support-case-severity).